mrshll1001/ocds-sample-frameworks-data/README.md

 Running a mini-competition using `relatedProcess`
 -------------------------------------------------
-+ Running a mini-competition involves setting up a new contracting process and referring back to the original process
-+ Therefore the method of modelling a mini-competition is the same regardless of how many publishers or buyers are involved.

-+ Example data

-Call-offs from a framework agreement can also be made via a mini-competition, where more than one supplier on the framework is invited to submit a bid to provide specific goods, works or services to a buyer.

-Mini-competitions are represented in OCDS using a separate contracting process, linked to the establishment of the framework, because they involve a further competitive stage.
+Mini-competitions involve a further competitive stage and therefore are represented in OCDS using a separate contracting process which is linked to the related process that established the framework.

-This is achieved through the following steps: + A *new contracting process* with a *new OCID* is created to represent the Mini Competition + In the new process the `relatedProcesses` array contains an entry referencing the OCID of the existing framework agreement + In the `tender` block of the new process, the `procurementMethod` is set to `limited` or `selective` to represent the fact that this was not an open tender.
+This is achieved through the following steps:
+1. A *new contracting process* with a *new OCID* is created to represent the Mini-competition.
+2. In the new process the `relatedProcesses` array contains an entry referencing the OCID of the existing framework agreement.
+3. In the `tender` block of the new process, the `procurementMethod` is set to `limited` or `selective` to represent the fact that this was not an open tender.

 > Note: This is a new contracting process where the buyer is known and the suppliers will be determined by the award block.
 Therefore the schema changes made by [Multiple Buyers - Contract Level Extension](https://extensions.open-contracting.org/en/extensions/contract_buyer/master/) and [Contract Suppliers Extension](https://extensions.open-contracting.org/en/extensions/contract_suppliers/master/) that apply to the Contract block are not necessary to model mini-competitions.